troclaux/notes/web_development.md

 [example](./code/golang/example5/sqlc.yaml)

-3. cd into `schema` directory and run the following command to create a new SQL file
+3. `cd` into `./sql/schema` directory and run the following command to create a new SQL file

 ```bash
 goose -s create create_user sql